 Image-orientation - Property CSS

-Summary of characteristics of the image-orientation
+Summary of characteristics of the image-orientation property

-property passes from one value to another without transition.
+from-image | nonefrom-image (1)Discrète: during an animation, the image-orientation property passes from one value to another without transition.

-, but this has been changed.
-Indeed, the from-image
+(1) The initial value was first none, but this has been changed.
+Indeed, the from-image value is the most appropriate

 in most cases.

-Syntax diagram of image-orientation
+Syntax diagram of image-orientation.

-propertyThe links in the diagram provide access to more details
+image-orientation propertyThe links in the diagram provide access to more details

 Download the diagram in SVG

-and followed by one of the CSS angle units.
+angleis a numeric value, multiple of90and followed by one of the CSS angle units.

-Description of the image-orientation
+Description of the image-orientation property.

-property specifies a rotation to apply to an image.
+The image-orientation property specifies a rotation to apply to an image.
 The angle of rotation should be a multiple of 90 degrees.

-only applies to images added by CSS (background images, content added or replaced) and images added conventionally with an img tag,
+image-orientation only applies to images added by CSS (background images, content added or replaced) and images added conventionally with an img tag,

 as well as images whose source is an SVG code.